Genio-The-Haiku-IDE/Genio/Readme.md

 ## Introduction

 Genio is a native and fully functional IDE for the [Haiku operating system](https://www.haiku-os.org)

 Some of the features of the Genio IDE are:

-*   LSP Server support (autocompletion, signature help, go to definition/implementation/declaration, quick fix)
+*   LSP Server support (autocompletion, signature help, go to definition/implementation/declaration, quick fix, format)
 *   Multi-project browser
 *   Integrated source control with GIT (including opening a remote project)
 *   Find in files
 *   Links to file and build errors in Build Log and Console I/O
 *   "Problems" tab